Skip to main content

 type: jdbc

-# Uncomment the line below to use the Snowflake Spark embedded library instead of the Snowflake JDBC connector.
+# Uncomment the line below to use the Snowflake Spark connector instead of JDBC.

 # sparkFormat: snowflake